steve-edmans/spark-tutorial/README.md

 This tutorial is based on the 2015 Flight Delays and Cancellations dataset that is available from Kaggle at https://www.kaggle.com/usdot/flight-delays

-You need to download the data files and extract them into the dat folder in this project.
+You need to download the data files and extract them into the data folder in this project.